JeeWeetje/iot-workshop/Commands.md

 1. Creating commands to send back
 2. Handle commands in the devices
+   1. Handle commands in the TTN Node
+   2. Handle commands in an UWP app

 ## Creating commands for devices which are in a faulty state

 In the [previous workshop](Azure.md) we passed the telemetry from the device to an Stream Analytics job.
 This job collected devices which are sending error states.
-Every minute, information about devices that are in a faulty state are passed to an Azure Function.
+Every two minutes, information about devices that are in a faulty state are passed to an Azure Function.

 In this workshop we will react on these devices by sending them a command to 'repair themself'.